solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

-Both functions require you to pass the NFT metadata and the accounts required to mint the NFT `leafOwner`, `merkleTree`, but the mintToCollectionV1 requires an addition collectionMint account which is the mint address of the Collection NFT to which the cNFT will be part.
+Both functions require you to pass the NFT metadata and the accounts required to mint the NFT `leafOwner`, `merkleTree`, but the mintToCollectionV1 requires an additional collectionMint account which is the mint address of the Collection NFT to which the cNFT will be part.

 ### Interact with cNFTs